Bitcoin Verdict

 How to read this list

-None of these were chosen for affiliate revenue.
-The Amazon links exist because most people will buy on Amazon anyway, and because each click that ends in a purchase keeps this site running.
-If you would rather buy direct from the author or a Bitcoin-friendly bookstore, that is fine - and in many cases preferable.
+We did not choose any of these for affiliate revenue.
+The Amazon links are here because most people buy on Amazon anyway, and because a click that ends in a purchase helps keep this site running.
+If you would rather buy direct from the author or a Bitcoin-friendly bookstore, that is completely fine, and in many cases it is the better choice.

 Start here